 There are many different ways cherry blossoms are significant in Japan as they feature prominently in Japanese history and culture.
 They can symbolise the fleeting nature of life, fresh starts and even people coming together in friendship.

-The cherry blossom spiritual meaning is entwined in Japanese culture and history.
-Vice Admiral Takijiro Onishi was a poet as well as a war admiral, and his short poem captures the common evanescence of life and cherry blossoms:
+The cherry blossom’s spiritual meaning is entwined in Japanese culture and history.
+Vice Admiral Takijiro Onishi was a poet and war admiral in the 1900s, and his short poem captures the common evanescence of life and cherry blossoms:

 ‘Today in flower,